Alphabet (NASDAQ:GOOG) Posts Earnings Results, Beats Expectations By $0.04 EPS

-Alphabet (NASDAQ:GOOG – Get Free Report) released its quarterly earnings results on Tuesday.
-The information services provider reported $1.64 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.60 by $0.04, Briefing.com reports.
-Alphabet had a net margin of 22.46% and a return on equity of 25.24%.
-The business had revenue of $86.31 billion for the quarter, compared to analyst estimates of $85.28 billion.
-During the same quarter in the previous year, the business earned $1.05 earnings per share.
-The firm’s revenue was up 13.5% compared to the same quarter last year.
+Alphabet (NASDAQ:GOOG – Get Free Report) posted its quarterly earnings data on Tuesday.
+The information services provider reported $1.64 earnings per share for the quarter, topping analysts’ consensus estimates of $1.60 by $0.04, Briefing.com reports.
+The firm had revenue of $86.31 billion during the quarter, compared to analysts’ expectations of $85.28 billion.
+Alphabet had a return on equity of 25.24% and a net margin of 22.46%.
+The business’s quarterly revenue was up 13.5% on a year-over-year basis.
+During the same quarter last year, the firm earned $1.05 EPS.

 Alphabet Stock Performance